 But that made the other side of the room difficult to decorate.
 We needed guest seating, which had to be placed beneath the TV and I’ve never liked the way this facing wall looks.
 In the next round of changes, I hope to add a higher backed settee to potentially solve the awkward gap below the TV.

 Next I focused on some of the decorative items in the room.
-The wall grouping is unchanged, as it sets the tone for the space and is comprised of many of my favorite design elements outlined in my post The 6 Defining Style Elements I Use In Every Room.
+The wall grouping is unchanged, as it sets the tone for the space and is comprised of many of my favorite design elements (which you can see summarized in my post The 6 Defining Style Elements I Use In Every Room).

 I also aimed to simplify the items on the desk, attempting to include only what serves some useful purpose.
 The desk top had gotten cluttered with too many small items lined up across the top edge, constantly getting in the way when papers were spread out on the surface.
 Instead I looked to cluster fewer larger pieces in the corners for a more streamlined look.